SaltyAimbOtter/masterportal/docs/User/Portal-Config/config_3_0_0.json.md

 **Example**

-**[layerGroups](#markdown-header-portalconfigmenusectionsmodulesfilterlayerGroups)** defines related layers.
+LayerGroups group related layers.
 Each group has a title and a list of layers.
 These are displayed together in the filter.

 ```json
 {